 We recognize the uncertainty that often comes with entering a place for the first time, and offer these words to help smooth the way for your first visit to Unity of Fairfax.
+Once you have parked (reserved visitor's spots are available), come in the front door where a greeter will welcome you and help you make a nametag if you wish.

-To enter the sanctuary, you may use either set of doors down the hall to the right or the left of the welcome table; and of course a greeter will be happy to show you the way.
-Ushers will greet you at the sanctuary door and give you a service bulletin.
 At the beginning of the service, the minister will ask if there are any newcomers and (if you’re comfortable doing so) to raise a hand so that ushers may deliver a welcome folder and carnation.